 Don’t you just love that name, Coq Au Vin?
 I’ve had this dish many times, including at some very nice French restaurants.
 It’s always a little different in preparation but always so good.
 When I set out to make it at home several years ago, I tried a recipe from Anne Willan, a French cooking authority.
 I’ve never tried any other recipe, this is the one for me.
 Although, I’m sure Julia Child’s is very good, too!

-The chicken is marinated overnight in red wine and aromatics.
-The next day, the chicken is braised with bacon and the wine marinade, some garlic and shallots, and chicken stock.
-It is then finished off with caramelized pearl onions and mushrooms.
+Coq au vin is a French dish that essentially is chicken cooked in wine, literally “rooster in wine”.
+Chicken is marinated overnight in red wine and aromatics, and the next day, is braised with bacon and the wine marinade, some garlic and shallots, and chicken stock.
+It’s then finished off with caramelized pearl onions and mushrooms.
 The sauce?
 I can’t even.
-Meathead and Picky Eater were in heaven.

 - 3 cups red wine

 - 1 tsp whole black peppercorns

 - 3 cloves garlic, 1 whole and 2 finely chopped

 - 2 ribs celery, thinly sliced

 - 1 carrot, thinly sliced

 - 5 to 6 pound chicken, cut into 10 pieces (cut the breasts in half crosswise)